Andeskjerf/waybar-module-music/README.md

 - `.playing` - Media is currently playing
 - `.paused` - Media is paused
 - `.stopped` - No active players or media

+## 🔧 Troubleshooting

+You can find the log file at `~/.cache/waybar-module-music/app.log`

+Open an issue and include the contents of the log if you run into any problems.